etorres-revature/JavaScript_Code_Quiz_Challenge/README.md

 <p align="justify">

 1. *HTML* is used to structure and present content on the World Wide Web;
-2. *CSS* is the language for describing the presentation of web pages - e.g. fonts, layout, colors, etc - as well, it allows for the presentation to adapt to different types of devices with different size screens;
+2. *CSS* is the language for describing the presentation of web pages (i.e. - fonts, layout, colors, etc) as well, it allows for the presentation to adapt to different types of devices with different size screens;
 3. _JavaScript_ is used to implement complex features on web pages by
     * displaying timely content
     * creating interactrive features